2003 San Francisco 49ers season: Week 16: at Philadelphia Eagles

 Another squeaker, this game marked the sixth time this season the 49ers played a game that was decided three points or less, and the only one of those six in which the 49ers walked away with a victory.
 The 49ers outgained the Eagles, 414 to 293, and dominated in time of possession, but they failed to put away the Eagles in regulation due largely to three special teams miscues by punter Bill LaFleur: a fumbled hold on a first-quarter field goal attempt, a punt returned 81 yards for a touchdown by Brian Westbrook, and an 8-yard punt that set up an Eagles touchdown.
 But the 49ers were able to win when kicker Todd Peterson from 22 yd out during overtime.
 With the victory, the 49ers moved up to 7–8.

 Week 17: vs. Seattle Seahawks

 The last game of the season, the 49ers hosted division rival Seattle Seahawks.
-The game was tied at the end of the first quarter and again at halftime, but the 49ers were unable to keep in during the second half, losing 24–17.
+The game was tied at the end of the first quarter and again at halftime, but the 49ers were unable to keep in during the second half.
 With the loss, the 49ers clinched a losing season, at 7–9, after winning the division the previous year.